 Wartski has a history with the Royal Family.
 Not only did Wartski fashion The Duchess of Cambridge's wedding ring, the firm supplied the engagement and wedding rings to Queen Elizabeth’s grandson Viscount Linley when he married The Hon.
 Serena Stanhope in 1993.
 Wartski also made the wedding rings (also of rare Welsh gold) for The Prince of Wales and Mrs. Camilla Parker-Bowles, The Duchess of Cornwall, for their wedding in 2005.

-Dear reader, it is recorded in the The History of Jewelry that spans the ages, that along with the famous royal engagement ring, other jewels The Duchess wore on her wedding day were Queen Mary's Durbar diamond Tiara and Queen Alexandra's diamond and emerald welsh brooch and The Queen Mother's diamond strap watch.
+In the History of Jewelry that spans the ages, that along with the famous royal engagement ring, other jewels The Duchess wore on her wedding day were Queen Mary's Durbar diamond Tiara and Queen Alexandra's diamond and emerald welsh brooch and The Queen Mother's diamond strap watch.

 Photo Credit: First Day at Ascot 2009 The Royal Procession, with the arrival of members of the Royal family and their guests in carriages, is a highlight of the Royal Ascot racing meet.

 Return to the top of Duchess of Cornwall